VIBER-CODERS-ANON/AI_SLOP_SURVIVORS/guides/XP_MXP_SCALING_SYSTEM.md

 # XP and MXP Scaling System

 ## Overview
-Enemies drop additional XP orbs based on how much MXP (Monster XP) they've spent on upgrades.
-This creates a risk/reward dynamic where players benefit from letting enemies buff themselves.
+Enemies have a chance to drop XP orbs with values scaled by their MXP spending.
+This creates a risk/reward dynamic where players benefit from letting enemies buff themselves, while reducing visual clutter through single high-value orbs.

 ## How It Works

-### Base System
+### Base System (Updated)
-- All enemies drop 1 base XP orb when killed
+- Enemies have 50% chance to drop XP
+- Base XP value increased to 2 (from 1)
-- Each MXP spent by the enemy adds +1 additional XP orb
+- Each MXP spent adds +2 to maximum potential XP
+- Drops single orb with value rolled between 1 and max
-- Example: Enemy that spent 5 MXP drops 6 total XP orbs (1 base + 5 bonus)
+- Example: Enemy with 5 MXP spent = max 12 XP (2 base + 10 MXP bonus), rolls 1-12

 ### Implementation Location
 The XP scaling is implemented in `systems/core/enemy_manager.gd` in the `_drop_xp_orb()` function: